What will I get?

 Will I have a choice of services?

-Initially BizNet Technologies will be the service provider on the network.
+BizNet Technologies is our first service provider on the network.
 More services and providers will be available as the network grows.
-They intend to offer a wide range of packages and price points.
-If there is sufficient demand, voice telephone (VoIP) service will also be offered.
+As we add subscribers, we expect to be able to offer VoIP phone service, a package of TV, and many other specialty services.

 Will my lawn get torn up?